If you held out on partnering with a third-party delivery service pre-COVID, the pandemic may well have prompted you to rethink your position.

 Lose Control of the Guest Experience

 Third-party platforms like Uber Eats and GrubHub put an intermediary between your restaurant and the customer.
-You’re no longer in control of the interaction—-the app company is.
-Plus, delivery/takeout food removes the other important aspects of great dining, like ambiance and good service.
+You’re no longer in control of the interaction—the app company is.
+Plus, delivery/takeout food removes the other important aspects of great dining, like beautiful plating, ambiance, and great service.

 Customers Can Blame the Restaurant for Bad Delivery

 Customers who have a bad delivery experience often don’t know exactly how these platforms work.
-All they know is they ordered food, and it never arrived, or arrived cold.
+All they know is they ordered food, and it never arrived, or it arrived cold or smushed.
 They may then blame the restaurant, even though the actual breakdown happened with the driver.